 New for NAPLIC this year was the opportunity for those professionals to hear first-hand the specific experiences of a group of young people with DLD, including the challenges they continue to face and the wonderful achievements they’ve made.
 These young people were extraordinarily brave in facing a room of over 250 adults and describing their experiences - despite the extra challenge this poses for them.
 Many of the adults in that room would have balked at the idea of doing something similar!

-One of the key messages that came through from their words, was the need for others to know how difficult formal education could be for them, and how important it is to give them that bit of extra support.
+One of the key messages that came through from their words was the need for others to know how difficult formal education could be for them, and how important it is to give them that bit of extra support.
 It may sound simple enough, but their experiences show that we still have a long way to go before universal accessibility to learning becomes embedded across education providers.
 The young people that spoke at NAPLIC were fortunate enough to have had access to either specialist education, or speech and language therapy support at various points.
 They spoke very positively about the support they had received and its impact on their ability to engage with education.

 There is a breadth of research highlighting the myriad communication challenges young people with DLD face compared with their typically developing peer group.
 More recent research has looked at life beyond primary and secondary school for young people with DLD.
-Young people with DLD typically gain lower academic and vocational qualifications than peers, with a greater number in non-professional occupations (Conti-Ramsden et al, 2017).
-Speech, language and communication needs (SLCN) are often a lifelong impairment and constitute a risk of impaired social adaptation and mental health difficulties in later adolescence and adult life (Clegg et al, 2005).
+Young people with DLD typically gain lower academic and vocational qualifications than their peers, with a greater number in non-professional occupations (Conti-Ramsden et al, 2017).
+Speech, language and communication needs (SLCN) are often lifelong impairments and constitute a risk of impaired social adaptation and mental health difficulties in later adolescence and adult life (Clegg et al, 2005).

 As education professionals, we are of course supporting these individuals to access education every day - whether that’s by providing direct support in the classroom, providing access to pastoral support, or facilitating access to support from other agencies - the list will be long and varied.
 Some children with DLD will have an Education and Health Care Plan (EHCP), which outlines the support they need and the support they will receive to meet that need.
 Part of the EHCP draws on the views of the individual’s parents, and the views of the individual themselves.
 This is a very important part of the plan, and an opportunity for individuals to speak up for themselves and their needs.
 Unfortunately, not all young people